-A research fellowship is available immediately in the Ghigna laboratory at the Institute of Molecular Genetics, Luigi Luca Cavalli-Sforza, National Research Council (IGM-CNR).
+Two research fellowships are open in the Ghigna laboratory at the Institute of Molecular Genetics Luigi Luca Cavalli-Sforza of the National Research Council (IGM-CNR).
 We have an extensive experience in the study of post-transcriptional regulation of gene expression and how it impinges on key physiological and pathological conditions, including cancer.
-Our main interest is to understand how changes in expression/activity of splicing factors influence the alternative splicing (AS) of cancer-associated genes and promote tumor progression.
-In particular, we are investigating the biological relevance of AS during angiogenesis.
-The main goal of this research is to characterize pathways playing pivotal roles in vascular development and function in health and disease, and to identify new AS variants selectively expressed by tumor endothelial cells (ECs) as a source of new diagnostic, prognostic and therapeutic tools for human cancer.
+In this respect, we demonstrated how changes in expression/activity of splicing factors influence the alternative splicing (AS) of cancer-associated genes and promote tumor progression.

+Currently, we are investigating the biological relevance of AS during angiogenesis.
+The main goal of this research is to characterize pathways that play pivotal role(s) for vascular development and function in health and disease and to identify new AS variants selectively expressed by tumor endothelial cells (ECs) as a source of new diagnostic, prognostic and therapeutic tools for human cancer.
 In this regard, we are investigating the use of morpholino antisense oligos targeting tumor ECs restricted splicing variants for the development of new anti-cancer therapeutic strategies.
-The project, covered by PNRR funding, will integrate genome-wide and functional approaches in cellular and animal models of cancer.
+The projects, covered by PNRR funding, will integrate genome-wide and functional approaches in cellular and animal models of cancer.